-We have gifted a year-long subscription to Geo Journey but were not asked to write this post
+We have been gifted a year-long subscription to Geo Journey but were not asked to write this post

 Over the last twelve months, you may have spotted the Geo Journey subscription box on my Instagram feed, and referenced in my home education monthly round-up posts.
 We finished the journey just after Christmas and I wanted to share on here what we have thought of it, a year on.